TheAnalystAlp/Retail-Sales-Insights-SQL-With-RFM-Analysis-/README.md

 * Payment_Method:The method used by the customer to complete the purchase
 * Location:The store, city, or region where the transaction took place.
 * Transaction_Date:The date when the transaction occurred.
-* Discount_Applied:Indicates whether a discount was used in the transaction (could be a binary indicator or percentage value).
-Useful for assessing the impact of promotions on sales and customer behavior.
+* Discount_Applied:Indicates whether a discount was used in the transaction

 # Tools & Techniques
 * MySQL